-Mechanisms may be developed to alleviate some of these difficulties and provide for easy interstate recognition of licensure.
-Jurisdictions are encouraged to adopt and implement such mechanisms as appropriate.
+Mechanisms may have been developed to alleviate some of these difficulties and provide for easy interstate recognition of licensure for psychologists.
+Jurisdictions are encouraged to adopt and implement such mechanisms such as multi-state licensing compacts or state telehealth provider registries as appropriate.
+Although the statutory language below reflects psychologists, it is presumed that as the practice of Licensed Practitioners of Psychology continues to evolve, jurisdictions will adopt and implement similar mechanisms for temporary and interjurisdictional practice for Licensed Practitioners of Psychology.

-Nothing in this Act shall be construed to prohibit the practice of psychology in this state by a person holding an earned doctoral degree in psychology from an institution of higher education who is licensed or certified as a psychologist under the laws of another jurisdiction, provided that the aggregate of sixty (60) days per year of professional services as a psychologist under the provision of this subsection is not exceeded.
-Prior to providing services in this state, a doctoral level licensed psychologist from another jurisdiction should provide written notice to the Board of the type of services to be provided, approximate duration of such services along with documentation of licensure and consent to operating under the jurisdiction, law, and regulations of this state.
-Notice does not require approval of the Board prior to delivery of service if the aggregate of 60 days of services is maintained and the individual does not establish an ongoing, regular, professional practice in the jurisdiction.
+Nothing in this Act shall be construed to prohibit the practice of psychology in this state by a person holding an earned doctoral degree in psychology from an institution of higher education who is actively licensed in good standing or certified as a psychologist under the laws of another jurisdiction, provided that the aggregate of sixty (60) thirty (30) days per year of professional in person or telepsychology services as a psychologist under the provision of this subsection is not exceeded.
+Prior to providing services in this state, a doctoral level licensed psychologist from another jurisdiction should provide written notice to the Board as more fully described in the regulations, specifying of the type of services to be provided, approximate duration of such services along with documentation of licensure and consent to operating practicing under the jurisdiction, laws, and regulations of this state.
+Notice does not require approval of the Board prior to before delivery of service if the aggregate of 6030 days of services is ~~maintained~~not exceeded and the individual does not establish an ongoing, regular, professional practice in the jurisdiction.